Dynamic modelling and evaluation of preclinical trials in acute leukaemia: Discussion and conclusion

-The evaluation results of the paired $t$-tests for the variable endpoint measurements can compete with the exponential growth model in the simulation study, provided that the sample size is sufficiently large and effects are present in the data-generating process: in that case, the $t$-test recognises approximately as many effects as the exponential growth model with adapted threshold~$\Delta_{0.05}^{\text{Cant}}$.
-The $t$-test benefits from the allocation of the output measurements to a maximum of two measurement days.
-Thus, a paired $t$-test for late measurement times is an alternative to model-based approaches, particularly if growth-inhibiting effects are present.
-These effects, however, are typically unknown for PDX experiments.
-Moreover, the possibility of combining measurements into a single sample for the $t$-tests depends on the experimental conditions, which typically cannot be influenced at the time of data analysis.
+In the simulation study, the paired $t$-tests for the variable endpoint measurements performed comparably to the growth models, provided that the sample size was sufficiently large: in that case, the $t$-test recognised approximately as many effects as the growth models with adapted threshold~$\Delta_{0.05}^{\text{Cant}}$.
+The $t$-test benefited from the allocation of the output measurements to a maximum of two measurement days.
+Thus, a paired $t$-test for late measurement times is an alternative to model-based approaches, both in the presence and absence of growth-inhibiting effects.
+However, the possibility of combining measurements into a single sample for the $t$-tests depends on the experimental conditions, which typically cannot be influenced at the time of data analysis.
 This represents a strength of the model-based methods.